-I like to cook with color any time of year, but especially right now.
+I like to cook with color any time of year, but especially during Christmas holidays.
 Red and green food is festive and delicious.

-To the shortbread dough I wrote about here, add 3/4 cup (3.5 ounces) finely chopped pistachios and 3/4 cup (4.25 ounces) chopped dried cranberries after combining the butter, sugar, vanilla, flour, and salt.
+To the shortbread and linzer cookie dough I write about elsewhere in this book, add 3/4 cup (3.5 ounces) finely chopped pistachios and 3/4 cup (4.25 ounces) chopped dried cranberries after combining the butter, sugar, vanilla, flour, and salt.
 Form into two logs on waxed paper, and wrap.
 (Tip: slice open a couple of empty cardboard paper towel rolls and slide the wrapped logs inside before chilling to preserve their round shape.)
 Chill for several hours or overnight.
 When ready to bake, preheat the oven to 350°F, and line two baking sheets with parchment paper.
-Sprinkle a thick layer of sparkling sugar across another sheet of waxed paper, and roll the chilled dough in the sugar to coat.
+Sprinkle a thick layer of sparkling sugar across another sheet of waxed paper, and roll the chilled dough logs in the sugar to coat.
 Carefully slice 1/4-inch thick.
 (Go slowly, and give the dough a quarter turn with each cut.
-I found that a few of the slices broke apart if I got in a hurry.)
-Bake until the cookie edges turn light brown, 15-20 minutes, depending on the thickness of your slices.
+Slices may break apart if you get in a hurry.)
+Place on the prepared baking sheets and bake until the cookie edges turn light brown, 15-20 minutes, depending on the thickness of your slices.
 Transfer cookies to racks to cool.

 ♦ ♦ ♦

 Add a (red and green) stuffed pasta shell recipe to your back-of-the-box repertoire.
 I’ve liked any recipe I’ve ever tried that came from the back of a package of Barilla jumbo pasta shells.
 My favorite fillings are made with ricotta cheese combined with parmesan and other tasty ingredients, with some finely chopped parsley to add that green zing.